jank/Bodet/README.md

 I was inspired by this [Hackaday project](https://hackaday.io/project/186457-bodet-flip-clock-hacked-back-to-the-present) by iSax.

-This GitHub project documents the process to rebuild my flip clock and provices access to all design files and code created along the way.
+In this repo I documented the process on how I restored the clock and I also share design files and code.

 ## The Plan

-[x] check the clock is working: I connected the clock to a 12V power supply.
+- [x] check the clock is working: I connected the clock to a 12V power supply.
 Flipping + and - caused the clock to advance by one minute.
 So I considered it fully functional.

-[x] create spare tiles: I experimented with hard paper and plexiglas.
+- [x] create spare tiles: I experimented with hard paper and plexiglas.
 In the end a rigid PVC material worked best.
 Cut out tiles using a Cricut.

-[x] program micro controller as clock driver: the code is ready.
+- [x] program micro controller as clock driver: the code is ready.
 I added support for timezone and DST changes.
 When changing to DST, the clock will advance by 60 minutes, when changing to normal time, the clock will delay an hour.

-[ ] solder all parts together: Provide power from 230V AC, wire up and solder 230V AC to 12V DC converter, ESP32, and H-Bridge to drive clock.
+- [ ] solder all parts together: Provide power from 230V AC, wire up and solder 230V AC to 12V DC converter, ESP32, and H-Bridge to drive clock.

+## Implementing the Plan

+As any good plan, mine changed as it was confronted with reality.
+I wrote down the different steps and detours I took.
+It might help you or my future self to avoid some detours.

 #### Check the clock is working